 State Trust Lands

 Managed by the State Department of Trust Lands, North Dakota has more than 700,000 acres of state school trust lands, formerly known as state school land.
 Much of this land is leased for agricultural purposes, primarily cattle grazing.
 School trust land is generally open to hunting.
 However, operators leasing the land may close access if livestock is present.
-Click here for a list of tracts that are closed or require notification of lessee prior to entry; or click here for a link to the Department of Trust Lands public access information page.

 U.S. Forest Service